+Cost: 14 Attack: 1 Defense: 2 Move: 2

+Unit Characteristics

 Carry Fighters: An aircraft carrier can carry up to two fighters, including those belonging to friendly powers.
 Fighters from friendly powers can take off and land from your carriers, but only during that power's turn.
 Any fighters belonging to the aircraft carrier owner move independently of the carrier.
 These fighters can make a combat move from the carrier's original sea zone, or they can remain in the original sea zone until the Noncombat Move phase.
 Fighters belonging to friendly powers on attacking carriers are always treated as cargo, because it is not their turn.
 Your aircraft carrier can move to or remain in a sea zone where one of your fighters will end its noncombat move (and in fact, it must do so if it is able).

-Fighter Defense: Whenever a carrier is attacked, its fighters (even those belonging to friendly powers) are considered to be defending in the air and fight normally, even if only submarines are attacking.
+Fighter Defense: Whenever a carrier is attacked, its fighters (even those belonging to friendly powers) are considered to be defending in the air and can be chosen as casualties rather than the carrier.
 (However, a fighter cannot be chosen as a casualty from a submarine hit, because submarines can attack only sea units).

+Cruisers

+Unit Characteristics

 Offshore Bombardment: Your battleships and cruisers can conduct offshore bombardment during an amphibious assault.
-These battleships and cruisers must be in the same sea zone as the offloading transport in order to conduct this bombardment.
-Each battleship and cruiser fires against enemy units in the territory being attacked prior to land combat.
+These battleships and cruisers must be in the same sea zone as the offloading transport before they can conduct this bombardment.
+Each battleship and cruiser fires against enemy land units in the territory being attacked prior to land combat.
 Battleships and cruisers cannot conduct offshore bombardment if they were involved in a sea combat prior to the amphibious assault and cannot conduct more than one bombardment per turn.
 The number of battleships and cruisers that can bombard during an amphibious assault is limited to one ship per land unit being offloaded from the transports in that coastal territory.
 During bombardment, cruisers hit on a die roll of "3" or less.

+Destroyers